HiT-JEPA: A Hierarchical Self-supervised Trajectory Embedding Framework for Similarity Computation: Introduction

 A new framework is thus required to facilitate the model's understanding of various levels of trajectory representation information, to allow predictions to be grounded on more extensive, multi-dimensional knowledge.
-In this paper, we propose HiT-JEPA (as shown in Fig.~\ref{fig:intro}, right), a hierarchical framework for urban trajectory representation learning, which is designed to address the gaps mentioned above by integrating trajectory semantics across three levels of granularity.
-Its three-layer architecture explicitly captures (1) point-level details, modeling fine-grained spatial-temporal features of consecutive points; (2) intermediate-level patterns, learning representations of sub-trajectories or segments that reflect mesoscopic movement structures; and (3) high-level abstractions, distilling the overall semantic context of an entire trajectory.
+In this paper, we propose HiT-JEPA (as shown in Fig.~\ref{fig:intro}, bottom), a hierarchical framework for urban trajectory representation learning, which is designed to address the gaps mentioned above by integrating trajectory semantics across three levels of granularity.
+Its three-layer architecture explicitly captures (1) point-level details, modeling fine-grained spatial-temporal features of consecutive points; (2) intermediate-level patterns, learning representations of local displacement patterns that reflect mesoscopic movement structures; and (3) high-level abstractions, distilling the overall semantic context as summarized moving behaviors of an entire trajectory.
 The model unifies multiple information scales within a single representation framework through this hierarchy.
 Moreover, HiT-JEPA enables interactions between adjacent levels to enrich and align the learned trajectory embeddings across scales.
 By leveraging a joint embedding predictive architecture, the framework learns to predict and align latent representations between these semantic levels, facilitating semantic integration in a self-supervised manner.
-For clarity, we summarize our contributions as follows:
+For clarity, we summarize our contributions as follows: \looseness -1